zhanggyb/sigcxx/README.md

 ## Overview

-A simple/header-only C++11 event/delegate framework based on fast C++ delegates.
+A simple C++11 event/delegate framework based on fast C++ delegates.

 This project is inspired by:
   * [Member Function Pointers and the Fastest Possible C++ Delegates](http://www.codeproject.com/Articles/7150/Member-Function-Pointers-and-the-Fastest-Possible) by Don Clugston